-The following graphs set forth the daily historical performance of the CMS rates and the spread from January 2, 2009 through April 25, 2014.
+The following graphs set forth the weekly historical performance of the CMS Rates and the Spread from January 4, 2008 through July 19, 2013.
 We obtained the rates used to construct the graph below from Bloomberg Financial Markets.
 We make no representation or warranty as to the accuracy or completeness of the information obtained from Bloomberg Financial Markets.

-The 30CMS, as it appeared on Reuters page "ISDAFIX1" on April 25, 2014 was 3.424%.
-The 2CMS, as it appeared on Reuters page "ISDAFIX1" on April 25, 2014 was 0.536%.
-The spread on April 25, 2014 was 2.638%.
+The 30-Year CMS Rate, as it appeared on Reuters page "ISDAFIX1" on July 19, 2013 was 3.5375%.
+The 5-Year CMS Rate, as it appeared on Reuters page "ISDAFIX1" on July 19, 2013 was 1.4786%.
+The Spread on July 19, 2013 was 1.8089%.

-The CMS rates and the spread data in the following graphs were obtained from Bloomberg Financial Markets at approximately 3:30 p.m. on the relevant dates and may not be indicative of the spread, which is determined on any date of determination by reference to the CMS rates published on Reuters page "ISDAFIX1" at approximately 11:00 a.m., New York City time.
-The historical CMS rates and the spread should not be taken as an indication of future performance, and no assurance can be given as to the CMS rates or the spread on any CMS determination date.
-We cannot give you assurance that the performance of the CMS rates and the spread will result in any positive interest payments in any interest payment period subsequent to the final initial interest payment period.
+The CMS Rates and the Spread data in the following graphs were obtained from Bloomberg Financial Markets at approximately 3:30 p.m. on the relevant dates and may not be indicative of the Spread, which is determined on any date of determination by reference to the CMS Rates published on Reuters page "ISDAFIX1" at approximately 11:00 a.m., New York City time.
+The historical CMS Rates and the Spread should not be taken as an indication of future performance, and no assurance can be given as to the CMS Rates or the Spread on any